mreguant/em-course/menu3.md

 * **Data file**: [data_leakage.zip](/materials/day3/data_leakage.zip)

 <!-- ## Homework -->
-> :exclamation: Save the exercise Julia file and the data zip file in the same folder.
+> :exclamation: Save the exercise Julia file (.ipynb) and the data zip file in the same folder.
 You need to unzip de data\_leakage folder.
 It should appear as a subfolder with the same name, "data\_leakage".
 It contains several .csv files.
-Then, open the exercise Julia file from Pluto to start exploring.
+Then, open the exercise Julia file from Jupyter Notebooks to start exploring.
 Note that the .pdf file provides a snapshot of the exercise.
 It does not require any installation but it will not allow interactions.

 ## References and readings